-The Brighton School is a new, radical, postgraduate art school, working for the benefit of Brighton itself.
-It aims to harness the talent and ideas of the best Brighton graduates every year and put this talent to work on the city.
+The Brighton School is a radical, postgraduate art school, working for the benefit of Brighton itself.
+It aims to harness the talent and ideas of the best Brighton graduates and put this talent to work on the city.
 At the same time, the school gives these graduates paid experience of real, public projects, and a means to stay in the city.

 Through six months of intensive support and programming, and with the help of external tutors/organisations including Muf, Air, Kathrin Böhm and Eastside Projects, the school produced a strange, subtle and beautiful work of public art, in the form of the first urban stone circle in England, and probably the world.
 We’ve published a book about the process, and the politics behind it, which you can find here.